 Length of time and severity

-Vicki Marrs, from Wytheville Community College, gets the question, “I’m a felon, do you know if they’re hire me?”
+Vicki Marrs, from Wytheville Community College, often gets the question, “I’m a felon, do you know if they’ll hire me?”
 To that, she responds, “For the companies that hire felons, each person is looked at on an individual basis,” she says.
 “The type of crime, how recent the crime occurred and what the individual has been doing since are all considered.”

 Honesty is the best policy